seaweedfs/seaweedfs/docs/ttl.rst

-Store file with a Time To Live (TTL).
+Store file with a Time To Live
 ===================

 Introduction